Engagement in the SDGs

 Work-at-home, satellite office, “super flexible” work hours, company-wide focus time, and designated days for leaving the office on time—we are introducing various schemes toward creating workplace environments that are friendly to all employees.
 By using the Internet of things (IoT) and artificial intelligence (AI) to improve productivity, we are promoting work style reforms that offer employees a sense of reward both at work and in private.

-The Energy-from-Waste plants and other environment-related facilities we operate throughout Japan organize plant tours and environmental lessons for the community.
+The Waste to Energy plants and other environment-related facilities we operate throughout Japan organize plant tours and environmental lessons for the community.
 Outside Japan, in Laos we organize environmental education events for high school and college students, and compile learning materials for elementary school pupils, in efforts to relay the significance of protecting the environment through hygienic waste treatment and recycling.
 We have a permanent exhibit on environmental education at the Osaka Science & Technology Center (OSTEC) Exhibition Hall.

 In 2017 we formulated a long-term Hitz 2030 Vision stating that the Hitachi Zosen Group aims to “Be a solution provider toward realizing a sound material-cycle society.”
 Defining the environmental fields of energy and water as our core business areas, we are drawing on our technological competences, delivery record, and connections with customers and society to strengthen our profitability and expand our scale of operations.
 We plan to combine the strengths of the Hitachi Zosen Group and contribute to the achievement of the SDGs, which sets the finishing line at 2030, similarly to the timing set by Hitz 2030 Vision for realizing our future vision.